AybikeDilek/mef04-AybikeDilek/index.md

 The various exploratory analyses and basic inferential analyses were done using House Sales, King County, USA dataset.
 - [House Sales Analysis](House%20Sales%20%20Anaylsis%20in%20King%20County.html)

+The exploratory analyses were conducted to provide outcomes using the Korean Triage dataset.

 ### Group Page:

 The traffic announcements of İstanbul between 2018 and 2020 were analyzed.
 Besides, Istanbul Metropolitan Municipality bicycle services ISBIKE was analyzed.